GuillaumeFavelier/blockbuilder/README.md

 ### Usage

-To launch BlockBuilder once it is installed it is as easy at using:
+To launch BlockBuilder once it is installed, it is as easy as using:

 ```sh
 blockbuilder